About the Boosting the Local Care Workforce Program

 Supporting the National Disability Insurance Scheme

-By supporting the implementation of the National Disability Insurance Scheme (NDIS), the BLCW Program will contribute to creating a market for disability services and will allow people with disability to exercise choice and control over the supports they receive.
+By supporting the implementation of the National Disability Insurance Scheme (NDIS), the BLCW Program will contribute to creating a market for disability services.
+This will allow people with disability to exercise choice and control over the supports they receive.

 The BLCW Program’s initiatives